feniix/puppet_replication_module/README.md

 I use InnoDB, if you're using MyISAM or other you'll need to modify the my.cnf.erb template.

-Since this was created to run multiple servers on one machine your slave or master will have it's own /etc/, datadir, .sock, .pid, my.cnf, and log directory as follows:
+Since this was created to run multiple servers on one machine your slave or master will have it's own /etc/, datadir, .sock, .pid, my.cnf, and log directories.

+$slave_server_id (OR $master_server_id) is the identifier in my.cnf for the following:
 	/etc location 	=> /etc/mysql[$slave_server_id]/
 	my.cnf			=> /etc/mysql[$slave_server_id]/my[$slave_server_id].cnf
 	port			=> 30[$slave_server_id]